lisalbi/DH-150/assignment08/README.md

 ## High-fidelity prototype (functional/interactive prototype, assignment08)
-Summary statement and link to or an embedded prototype
+Summary statement and link to or an embedded prototype The purpose of this high-fidelity prototype is to implement the visual aspects of the design and study their effect on the user's experience.
+I paid special attention to aspects such as color, typography, readibility, and visual heirarchy.
+The high fidelity prototype was created using Adobe XD.
+This process involved designing and implementing an interactive prototype, conducting an impression test and to assess users' immediate reaction to the design, and conducting a cognitive walkthrough to assess the usability of the app.
+<iframe width="375" height="812" src="https://xd.adobe.com/embed/fe671d1e-871f-4a37-ba05-65c8395acb69-ab34/" frameborder="0" allowfullscreen></iframe>

 ## Optional evaluation and revision history